MeeFoundation/docs/src/Roadmap.md

 ### Identity agent

-iOS app that will be published to the AppStore shortly after this release is completed.
+iOS app that will be published to the App Store shortly after this release is completed.

 **Functionality**